emendoza2/divergent-thinking-learning/README.md

 # divergent-thinking-learning
 A research project on the relationship between online/screen-based learning and divergent thinking.
+Created in [Lab.js](https://lab.js.org).